Contents

 1.1 Open the TOP of the box using a screwdriver where indicated:

-Hold 2 sides of the artwork and steadily pull upwards to lift it out of the box
+· Hold top of artwork and steadily pull upwards to lift out of crate

 2- Basic operation